 Financial derivative instruments are highly specialised instruments that require investment techniques and risk analysis different from those associated with equity and fixed income securities.
 The use of derivative techniques requires an understanding not only of the underlying assets of the financial derivative instruments but also of the financial derivative instruments themselves, without the benefit of observing the performance of the financial derivative instruments under all possible market conditions.
 In particular, the use and complexity of financial derivative instruments require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that financial derivative instruments add to the Target Fund and the ability to forecast the relative price, interest rate or currency rate movements of the underlying assets correctly.
-There is no guarantee that a particular forecast will be correct or that an investment strategy which deploys financial derivative instruments will be successful.
+There is no guarantee that a particular forecast will be successful.